caitlin615/gifbro/README.md

-GifBro: The World's ONLY Gif-Powered Workout Timer!
+GifBro: For the Gym Bro -- The World's ONLY Gif-Powered Workout Timer!
 ---------

 A simple workout timer that shows you a random gif on an interval to help motivate you